Ozone depletion and climate change: Science background

 Drew Shindell has used climate models to assess both climate change and ozone depletion.
 In his view, while research up to now has been more about the impact of CFC emissions on stratospheric ozone, the future will be more about the interaction between climate change and ozone feedback.
-Ozone is a greenhouse gas itself.
-Many ozone-depleting substances are also greenhouse gases, some agents of radiative forcing are thousands of times more powerful than carbon dioxide over the short and medium term.
-The increases in concentrations of these chemicals have produced 0.34 ± 0.03 W/m2 of radiative forcing, corresponding to about 14% of the total radiative forcing from increases in the concentrations of well-mixed greenhouse gases.
 Already the natural ozone variability in the stratosphere seems to be closely correlated with the 11-year solar cycle of irradiance changes and has, via a dynamic coupling between the stratosphere and troposphere, a significant impact on climate.
 Ozone acts like a shield in the stratosphere, and protects life from extremely harmful ultraviolet radiation that comes from the sun.
-In the absence of stratospheric ozone, life forms would simply not exist.

-As with carbon dioxide and methane, there are some natural sources of tropospheric chlorine, such as sea spray.
+In the absence of stratospheric ozone, life forms would simply not exist.As with carbon dioxide and methane, there are some natural sources of tropospheric chlorine, such as sea spray.
 Chlorine from ocean spray is soluble and thus is washed by rainfall before it reaches the stratosphere.
 It is stratospheric chlorine that affects ozone depletion.
 Only methyl chloride, which is one of the halocarbons, has a mainly natural source, and it is responsible for about 20% of the chlorine in the stratosphere; the remaining 80% comes from man-made sources.
 Chlorofluorocarbons, in contrast, are insoluble and long-lived, allowing them to reach the stratosphere.
 In the lower atmosphere, there is much more chlorine from CFCs and related haloalkanes than there is in hydrogen chloride from salt spray, and in the stratosphere halocarbons are dominant.